First of all, can we both agree that most salesmen suck?

 Yep, if you are serious about buying, the trailer needs to be connected to a tow vehicle.
 You should also tow the trailer.

 While towing, make sure there are no obnoxious noises.
-(Keep in mind many weight distribution hitches make a god awful clanging/popping/grinding noise when you're turning.)
+(Keep in mind that a sway control hitch can make a god awful clanging/popping/grinding noise when you're turning.)

 Make sure your tow vehicle handles it well.
 (You also need a brake controller installed on your tow vehicle for this.)